wso2/docs-choreo-dev/en/pe-docs/docs/api-management/api-analytics/integrate-choreo-with-moesif.md

 Once you successfully add the key, you will see a delete option next to it.
 Currently, you can only configure one API key.
 If you need to add a new API key, you need to delete the existing key and add the new one.

 !!!
 Note
-    Once you configure the Moesif API key on Choreo, **wait for five minutes before you publish any data to the Moesif API analytics platform**.
+    Once you configure the Moesif API key on {{ product_name }}, **wait for five minutes before you publish any data to the Moesif API analytics platform**.

 ## Step 3: Invoke an API and observe the data on the Moesif Dashboard